adamsilver/fdpb/03-Book-A-Flight.md

 Here are the main steps in the flow:

-1. Choose origin (and destination)
-2. Choose departure (and return) date
+1. Choosing where to fly
+2. Choosing when to fly
-3. Choose passengers
+3. Choosing passengers
-4. Choose flight
+4. Choosing flight
-5. Choose seat
-6. Payment (covered in chapter 2)
+5. Choosing where to sit

-## 1. Choose origin (and destination)
+## 1. Choosing where to fly

 First users have to choose an origin and destination.
 That is a place in which to fly from and to.
 Without knowing this information the service can't offer any useful flights.
 What's the best way of asking users for this information?